I’ve been running international retreats for nearly 10 years now, so it’s safe to say that I’ve learned a thing or two over the last decade.

 And Glow Yoga Retreats certainly has its own specific style, signature classes, and unique additives that students have come to know and love.
 So much so that they keep coming back year after year.

 Don’t worry, this entire post isn’t just going to be me tooting my own horn.
 I just think it’s important to illustrate, right off the bat, how important a good yoga retreat itinerary really is.
 Trust me, when you’re making your next itinerary for your yoga retreat, this is not an area that you want to just glaze over.

-This post will start by covering 4 key components of your yoga retreat, and then will go into a detailed explanation of how to build out the perfect itinerary based on your 4 components.
+This post will share a round up of 8 key components to consider before you build your yoga retreat itinerary, as well as a detailed explanation of how to build out the perfect itinerary based on those points.

 If you’re feeling a little lost about where to begin creating your next yoga retreat itinerary, don’t worry!
 You’ve come to the right place.
-This is going to be fun 🙂
+Trust me, this is going to be fun 🙂

 Chances are, you already have an idea of where your next yoga retreat is going to be.
 Heck, you might’ve already booked the venue.
 Which means it’s really important to start building out the itinerary next, because you’ll want to publish the itinerary when you publish the retreat.